Letters from Lodi

 But there's more to it.
 Turley Wine Cellars, as it were, sources Zinfandel from vineyards of all ages—newly planted vines, vines 25 to 50 years old, 50- to 100-year years old vines and a good number of vineyards first planted over 100 years ago.
 According to Passalacqua, in our interviews over the years:

 We pick our vineyards separately and keep the wines separate.
 Even in older vineyards that have large percentages of young, replanted vines, we will pick the young vines separately.
 So we produce wines made from the old vines, and wines from the younger vines.
 There are always differences, but one thing we always find, the best wines come from the oldest vines.
 We know this, and we can show you the chemistry to back it up.

 East- vs. west-side Lodi plantings

 Lodi growers and vintners have long known that there are differences in grape morphology and, ultimately, sensory qualities between old vine wines grown on the east side and old vine wines grown on the west side of the old Central Pacific Railroad tracks (now operated by Union Pacific Railroad) that run north-south, straight through Downtown Lodi, bisecting Lodi's Mokelumne River AVA.
 The distinctions are primarily soil-related, in this way:

-• The sandy loam soil on the west side of the Mokelumne River AVA are generally richer in loamy, organic content.
+• The sandy loam soil on the west side of the Mokelumne River AVA is generally richer in loamy, organic content.

 • There is more sand content in east side soils, which increases drainage because of lower moisture-retaining capacity.